nicoserrano/School_District_Analysis/README.md

 *New District Summary:*
 ![Screen Shot 2021-06-06 at 6 43 08 PM](https://user-images.githubusercontent.com/83378141/120942472-27b00180-c6f7-11eb-81a3-908381092b00.png)

 As we can observe, there is a slight difference in the results for the district summary.
-The academic dishonesty of 9th graders at Thomas High School made the average go up by a little.
-Nevertheless, once I replaced their results with NaNs it can be seen that the average scores, passing percentages and overall passing percentages went down by no more than 0.3.
-In conclusion, as the district summary is such a broad analysis it was not affected significantly.
+The academic dishonesty of 9th graders at Thomas High School made the overall results go down by a little.
+Once I replaced their results with NaNs, the average scores, passing percentages and overall passing percentages went down by no more than 0.3.
+In conclusion, as the district summary is such a broad analysis it was not affected significantly because the scores from the students we replaced consisted of just a small fraction of the overall analysis of 15 schools.

 - How is the school summary affected?